 8. The Law of Karma applies to everything in the manifested universe.
 As well as individual Karma, there is also family Karma, group Karma, national Karma, racial Karma, planetary Karma, and beyond.

 9. Karma and reincarnation are found clearly expressed in the world’s oldest religion – Hinduism, in Buddhism, and in other Eastern religions but it is not solely an Eastern teaching.
-Reincarnation and Karma were part of the teaching of Christianity until the 6th century A.D.
+Reincarnation and Karma were a part (though admittedly only ever a small part) of the teaching of Christianity until the 6th century A.D.
 At the Second Council of Constantinople in 553 A.D. those teachings were repudiated, declared heretical, and officially replaced with doctrines which are more representative of the present form of Christianity.
 Although the Law of Karma and Reincarnation is not taught in the public, exoteric teachings of Christianity, Judaism, Islam, etc., it is taught in the inner, esoteric teachings of those religions and indeed of every religion.

 10. The only way to free ourselves from negative Karma is to stop setting negative CAUSES in motion!
 To avoid creating any further future sorrow and suffering for yourself, stop creating it for others.
 Live your life consciously and harmlessly.
 Gain complete mastery over your thoughts, words, and deeds and live to be of help and service to others.
 But don’t let your underlying motive for this be one of selfishness – i.e. for the sake of creating good Karma for yourself – but rather live the life of love and compassion simply because it is the right thing to do.
 Love goodness and virtue for its own sake . . . realise that selfishness is the great curse of humanity . . . and live merely to be an impersonal beneficent force for good in this world.

 ~ BlavatskyTheosophy.com ~